rodmcnew/reinforcement-learning-agent-tester-js/README.md

 The contains a path finding game and a few different machine-learning agents that learn to play the game.

-Try it out at http://rodmcnew.github.io/js-path-finding-machine-learning-experiment/dist/ - Only works with an ES6 capable browser like chrome!
+Try it out at http://rodmcnew.github.io/js-path-finding-machine-learning-experiment/dist/

 This is written in JavaScript version ES6.